TABLE OF CONTENTS

 This way you stay on the customers’ mind and have a better chance to catch a possible chargeback before it happens.
-This is one of the easiest ways to automate and reduce the risk factor for your tech support merchant account without much trouble.
+This is one of the easiest ways to automate risk mitigation tactics in your tech support merchant account without much trouble.

 Setup dispute alerts.